loopwerk/Saga/README.md

 )
 ```

 Now, inside of `Sources/MyWebsite/main.swift` you can `import Saga` and use it.
-The input, output and template folders are relative to the root folder where Package.swift is located.

 ## TODO